 Located just 2 miles outside Montpelier proper, Morse Farm Maple Sugarworks is a year-round attraction for children and adults alike.
 This family-run farm is both a learning experience and a delightful tasting experience.

 Native Americans taught the farm owner’s ancestors how to tap maple trees; since that day, they’ve been boiling the sap to make maple syrup.
-While the sugaring season is only from mid-February to mid-April, all other months are dedicated to making maple candy, maple butter, and kettle corn.
+While the sugaring season is from mid-February to mid-April, all other months are dedicated to making maple candy, maple butter, and kettle corn.

 When you visit the farm, you can expect to watch an entertaining video presentation on sugarmaking by Burr Morse and then take a trip to the sugarhouse.
 Visitors can also walk the winding path through the sugarbush, known as the “maple trail,” and check out the outdoor farm life museum.